-The succession of microfossil assemblages from Leg 182 provides an excellent record of Eocene-Holocene sea-level and circulation changes in the Great Australian Bight.
-Expanded Quaternary successions at Sites

-1127, 1129, 1130, 1131, and 1132 contain upper bathyal benthic foraminiferal assemblages with a redeposited neritic component.
-Apparent fluctuations in the relative proportions of neritic taxa and upper bathyal taxa indicate that downslope transport periodically varied in intensity during the Quaternary.
-These changes, together with the periodic intrusion of warm-water species into temperate planktonic foraminiferal assemblages, indicate responses to changing climate and oceanic circulation.
-Calcareous nannofossil assemblages dominated by Braarudosphaera bigelowii indicate that a major ecological crisis affected the planktonic ecosystem near the base of the Quaternary-uppermost Pliocene.
+The succession of microfossil assemblages from Leg 182 provide an unmatched record of sea-level and circulation changes in the Great Australian Bight from the Eocene to Holocene.
+Expanded Pleistocene successions at Sites 1127, 1129, 1130, 1131, and 1132 contain upper bathyal benthic foraminifer assemblages with a redeposited neritic component.
+Apparent fluctuations in the relative proportions of neritic taxa and upper bathyal taxa indicate that downslope transport periodically varied in intensity during the Pleistocene.
+These changes, together with the periodic intrusion of warm-water species into temperate planktonic foraminifer assemblages, indicate responses to changing climate and oceanic circulation.
+Calcareous nannofossil assemblages dominated by Braarudosphaera bigelowii indicate that a major ecological crisis affected the planktonic ecosystem at base of the Pleistocene.

-At three shallow-water sites (Sites 1129, 1131, and 1132), diversified, extremely well preserved benthic foraminiferal assemblages, including unusually large specimens (>1 mm), are found together with abundant and well-preserved bryozoan fragments (Fig. F5).
-These assemblages were probably part of a highly dynamic ecosystem that became established at the seafloor during the Quaternary, coincident with bryozoan buildups in paleodepths of 200-300 m.
-A shallowing-upward trend from middle bathyal paleodepths in the middle and late Miocene to upper bathyal paleodepths in the Quaternary is recorded at Sites 1129, 1130, and 1132 (Fig. F5).
-Middle bathyal faunas at these sites reflect middle and late Miocene transgressive pulses that are also expressed on-shore in southern Australia by thin transgressive tracts.
+At the three shallow-water sites (Site 1129, 1131, and 1132), diversified, extremely wellpreserved benthic foraminiferal assemblages, including unusually large specimens (>1 mm), are found together with abundant and well-preserved bryozoan fragments (Fig. 5).
+These assemblages were probably part of a highly dynamic ecosystem that became established at the seafloor during the later Pleistocene, coincident with bryozoan buildups in paleodepths of 200-300 m.
+A shallowing-upward trend from middle bathyal paleodepths in the middle and late Miocene to upper bathyal paleodepths in the Pleistocene is recorded at Sites 1129, 1130, and 1132 (Fig. 5).
+Middle bathyal faunas at these sites reflect middle and late Miocene transgressive pulses that are also expressed onshore southern Australia by thin transgressive tracts.

-Middle bathyal assemblages from upper Eocene-upper Miocene successions show major changes in composition at intermediate-water Sites 1126 and 1134.
+Middle bathyal assemblages from upper Eocene-upper Miocene successions show major changes in composition at intermediate water Sites 1126 and 1134.
 The most severe changes in the early Miocene probably relate to global changes in deep- and intermediate-water circulation affecting the distribution of bathyal benthic foraminifers worldwide.
-The composition of abyssal assemblages at Site 1128 indicates deposition above the CCD during the Quaternary-latest Pliocene, close to the lysocline in the late Oligocene-middle Eocene, and below the CCD in the early-middle Eocene in the deep basin (Fig. F5).
+The composition of abyssal assemblages at Site 1128 indicates deposition above the CCD during the Pleistocene, close to lysocline in the late Oligocene-middle Eocene, and below the CCD in early-middle Eocene in the deep basin (Fig. 5).
 Assemblage boundaries appear to be coeval in the Eocene, Oligocene, and lower Miocene of intermediate- and deep-water Sites 1126, 1128, and 1134, suggesting that benthic foraminifer distribution was controlled by major environmental changes during these periods.
-Discrepancies between assemblage boundaries of deep-, intermediate-, and shallow-water sites in the middle Miocene-Quaternary sequence relate to stratigraphic or lithologic differences and reflect distinct depositional and paleoceanographic regimes in the region.
+Discrepancies between assemblage boundaries of deep-, intermediate-, and shallow-water sites in the middle Miocene-Pleistocene sequence relate to stratigraphic or lithological differences, and reflect distinct depositional and paleoceanographic regimes in the region.